Reference

 diff / plan

-Show the SQL changes needed to converge the database to the manifest. plan is an alias for diff.
+Show the SQL changes needed to converge the database to the manifest or bundle. plan is an alias for diff.

 pgroles diff --database-url postgres://localhost/mydb